geotransformer/URL-lookup-service/README.md

 - Internet access

 **2 Install**
-- Checkout or download this git repository to local development environment.
+- Checkout or download this git repository to the local development environment.

-- In the URL-lookup-service directory, run install.sh to deploy the web service into container.
+- In the URL-lookup-service directory, run install.sh to deploy the web service into a container.

   ```bash
   cloud-user@fasheng:~/URL-lookup-service$ ./install.sh